EddyVerbruggen/nativescript-plugin-firebase/docs/CRASHREPORTING.md

 <img src="images/features/crash.png" width="296px" height="124px" alt="Crash"/>

+> !!
+Disable for now as users reported prod builds would (ironically)
+> crash with this feature enabled.

 ## Enabling Crash Reporting
 Nothing to do - since plugin version 3.4.2 this plugin automatically uploads crashes to your Firebase Console.
 Just check the 'Crash' menu item every now and then.